chinmoykalita/passgen-django/README.md

 Make sure that you have installed python3 and django framwork in your system.

-To install python3 type in your terminal $ apt-get install python 3
+To install python3 type in your terminal  $ apt-get install python3

 To install django  $ pip install django